JustusAdam/marvin-docs/Configuration.md

 ## Adapter config

-Configuration pertaining to a particular adapter is stored under `adapter.<adapter-name>`
+Configuration pertaining to a particular adapter is stored under `adapter.<adapter-name>`.
+The exact nature of the adapter config depends on the adapter itself.

 ```
 bot {